WeustiS/ashby-hackathon/README.md

 ## Approach
 ### Not Discussed: 4D Conv UNet
+This was our first approach- we abadoned it because of OOM difficulties.
 -**Related Files: **
+- train.py
+- models/convNd.py
+-

 ### Encoder/Decoder
 We first pretrain a 3D Conv model with based off of the MobileNetV2 inverted residual blocks in a U-Net like archiecture.